 For example, you cannot use “at the secondary phase” or “at the mid-level” to paraphrase “secondary school”.
 In the same way, “young ones” is not a suitable paraphrase for “a child” and “novel medium of communication” cannot be used to replace “foreign language“.

 It would be much better to use the words from the text than these confusing “paraphrases”.
-Often, it is ht verbs in a task that can be paraphrases best, not the nouns.
+Often, it is ht verbs in a task that can be paraphrased best, not the nouns.
 For example, in this question you could change “start” to “begin” or “enter”.

 How do you know if your paraphrase is good or not?
-Well imagine using it in a sentence when you are talking to a friend.
+Well, imagine using it in a sentence when you are talking to a friend.
 Would they understand you?